jerome-nelson/jerome-nelson/README.md

 1. I work for [Energylab](https://energylab.be) as a **senior front-developer/pseudo-principal engineer**.
 2. I'm actively learning Go w/AWS and Systems Design as part of [this repository](https://github.com/jerome-nelson/hdva-client)
 3. I have a ton of experience with JS frontend frameworks and CMSes like Umbraco and Wordpress
-4. I recently started putting some of the challenges I face [here on my Blog](https://jerome-nelson.dev).

 #### I swear by...
 [![Solid Skills](https://skillicons.dev/icons?i=ts,nodejs,php,go,graphql,react,docker,git)](https://skillicons.dev)